 - 50 EFRAG continues to hold the view, expressed in its 2017 comment letter in response to the Principle of Disclosure Discussion Paper, that developing and testing such an approach has merits and should be encouraged.
-EFRAG supports the reduction of detailed disclosure checklists. - 51 EFRAG considers and accepts that the exercise of judgement is inherent in principle-based standards and objective-based disclosure requirements. - 52 However, the level of judgement must not be so high that, if not properly exercised, it may impair the level of relevance, reliability and comparability of the information.
-The language used in the standard has to be prescriptive enough to encourage a certain level of comparability but not too prescriptive to discourage the use of judgement when providing relevant information. - 53 EFRAG considers as a key statement, the assessment made by the IASB in paragraphs BC25-BC26 that 'disclosure objectives need to be 'specific enough to be operational and enforceable' and 'not result in material information being omitted".
-If objectives are too detailed, they run the risk of being considered like checklists or rules and if they are too broadly set, they run the risk of not being operational or enforceable. - 54 Placing the compliance requirement on disclosure objectives and not on items of information would require an entity to apply materiality judgements to a universe of possible disclosures to meet a set objective.
-That might be challenging and burdensome for preparers. - 55 The proposed approach would require preparers to determine the information that would meet the needs of users of financial statements, whose perspectives may differ from their own.
-Preparers would need to determine and also justify that they have met the stated objectives. - 56 EFRAG also observes that different type of users may have different information needs (e.g., equity investors vs lenders) and these needs can vary over time.
+EFRAG supports the reduction of detailed disclosure checklists. - 51 EFRAG considers and accepts that the exercise of judgement is inherent in principle-based standards and objective-based disclosure requirements. - However, the level of judgement must not be so high that, if not properly exercised, it may impair the level of relevance, reliability and comparability of the information.
+The language used in the standard has to be prescriptive enough to encourage a certain level of comparability but not too prescriptive to discourage the use of judgement when providing relevant information.

+- 53 EFRAG considers as a key statement, the assessment made by the IASB in paragraphs BC25-BC26 that 'disclosure objectives need to be 'specific enough to be operational and enforceable' and 'not result in material information being omitted".
+If objectives are too detailed, they run the risk of being considered like checklists or rules and if they are too broadly set, they run the risk of not being operational or enforceable. - Placing the compliance requirement on disclosure objectives and not on items of information would require an entity to apply materiality judgements to a universe of possible disclosures to meet a set objective.
+That might be challenging and burdensome for preparers. - The proposed approach would require preparers to determine the information that would meet the needs of users of financial statements, whose perspectives may differ from their own.
+Preparers would need to determine and also justify that they have met the stated objectives. - EFRAG also observes that different type of users may have different information needs (e.g., equity investors vs lenders) and these needs can vary over time.
 For instance, users' information needs about the effects of employee benefit plans may vary in a low interest rate environment compared to a high interest one.
-Assessing the 'common information needs' of a variety of users and the dynamic nature of their needs over time create challenges.
+Assessing the 'common information needs' of a variety of users and the dynamic nature of their needs over time create challenges. - We are concerned that, absent a list of minimum disclosure requirements, the proposed approach would expose preparers to second guessing.
+It would also and make review by auditors and enforcement by regulators more difficult.
+It may ultimately not lead to the intended changes and improvements to information relevance.